This fact sheet contains updates.

 A high-capacity magazine—also referred to as a large-capacity magazine—is a device that feeds ammunition into a firearm that holds more than 10 rounds of ammunition.
 A gun fitted with a high-capacity magazine can fire a higher number of bullets before needing to be reloaded.
 Today, models exist that can hold 20, 30, 50, or 100 rounds of ammunition in a single magazine.
 The functionality of high-capacity magazines has advanced in recent years, with the firearms and ammunition industry designing the devices to reduce the probability that ammunition will jam while multiple rounds are rapidly fired.2 Magazines that accept more than 10 rounds of ammunition can be used in both long guns and handguns that accept detachable magazines.3

 What happens when an assault weapon with a high-capacity magazine is used in a shooting?

 The use of an assault weapon equipped with a high-capacity magazine increases the likelihood that a particular shooting will have a high death and injury count.
-These weapons are designed to fire bullets at higher velocities than handguns, increasing the lethality of shootings perpetrated with them.4 An analysis of mass shootings committed from January 2009 through July 2015 found that when assault weapons or high-capacity magazines were used, 155 percent more people were shot, and 47 percent more people were killed.5
+These weapons are designed to fire bullets at higher velocities than handguns, increasing the lethality of shootings perpetrated with them.4 An analysis of mass shootings committed from 2009 through 2018 found that when assault weapons were used, six times* more people were shot compared with those incidents in which other firearms were used.
+Similarly, when high-capacity magazines were used, five times* more people were shot compared with those mass shootings with no high-capacity magazines.5

 What is the current federal law regarding assault weapons and high-capacity magazines?